- Your major's CIP code must be listed on the STEM List released by ICE. Make sure to read the first two paragraphs in full, as it can be

-- Offiicial Transcripts from the Registrar's Office (They do not have to be sealed.
+- Official Transcripts from the Registrar's Office (They do not have to be sealed.
 You can order official eTranscripts from your Self Service Carolina account--they cost approximately $12.
 You should have them emailed to yourself.
 Unofficial advising transcripts are not acceptable, but the official transcripts ordered from Self Service Carolina are acceptable.
 They will say "printed from certified PDF."
 This is acceptable.)

 - Copy of Diploma

 - 2 Passport Photos taken within the last 30 days with name and I-94 number written on the back (if you submit old passport photos, your application will be rejected)

 - Every six months: You must confirm with ISS that your SEVIS record is accurate using the STEM OPT Update Form.

 - Annually: You are required to complete the Evaluation of Student Progress portion of the Form I-983 and complete the STEM OPT Update Form.

 Please note that is the student's responsibility to report in a timely manner.

-- Students on their 24-month STEM Extension OPT have 60 days of allowable unemployment in addition to the 90 days of allowable unemployment on post-completion OPT for a total of 150 days of allowable unemployment.
+Students on their 24-month STEM Extension OPT have 60 days of allowable unemployment in addition to the 90 days of allowable unemployment on post-completion OPT for a total of 150 days of allowable unemployment.